.

 • Much more

-These capabilities result in fewer denials, reduced audit risk, increased collected revenue, improved cash flow, and enhanced profitability for laboratories.
+These capabilities result in fewer denials, reduced audit risk, increased collected revenue, improved cash flow, and enhanced profitability.

 Learn More: The Power of Integration: Unleashing the Potential of LigoLab's LIS System & Lab RCM Platform